Critical Comparison: Harte Hanks (NASDAQ:HRTH) vs. Options Media Group (OTCMKTS:OPMG)

 Analyst Ratings

-This is a breakdown of recent ratings for Harte Hanks and Options Media Group, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Harte Hanks and Options Media Group, as provided by MarketBeat.com.

 |Sell Ratings